AZSERG/AZSERG.github.io/_pages/talks.md

 ### February
 * Covert communications in Industry Control System (ICS) environments
     * February 2nd, 2022
-* Phishing 2.0, say goodbye to sending emails!
+* Log4j - A thorough analysis
     * February 9th, 2022
 * TO BE DETERMINED
-    * February 16th, 202
+    * February 16th, 2022
 * Quick Talks on Communication skills (Dealing with tough clients, How to give technical interviews and more!)
     * February 23rd, 2022